Health, Ethical and Environmental Concerns

 2. Ethical and Religious Concerns

-- Ethical issues surrounding GMOs focus on our right to "play God," in addition to the introduction of foreign substances into foods that are avoided for religious reasons.
+Ethical issues surrounding GM crops focus on our right to "play God," in addition to the introduction of foreign substances into foods that are avoided for religious reasons.
 Some people maintain that altering nature in such a way is intrinsically wrong, and others maintain that embedding plant genes in animals, or vice versa, is immoral.
-Where GM foods are concerned, those who feel strongly that the development of GMOs is contrary to nature or religion have called for transparent labelling guidelines so they can make informed decisions when making purchases.
+Where GM foods are concerned, those who feel strongly that the development of GM crops is contrary to nature or religion have called for transparent labelling guidelines so they can make informed decisions when making purchases.
 Respect for consumer choice and assumed risk is as important as having safeguards to prevent mixing of genetically modified products with non-genetically modified foods (Phillips, 2008).

 - A GMO to escape and introduce engineered genes into wild populations;